 Admission (includes visitors guide or audio guide, available in eight languages)

-Larger groups, including those from schools or colleges, are asked to contact the Cathedral in advance of their visit.
+Larger groups, including those who would like to book a tour led by our experienced volunteers, are asked to contact the Cathedral in advance of their visit.
 Please phone 028 9032 8332.

 Top Reasons To Visit

 - Amazing architecture, visual art and historic building

 - Visitors welcome to join cathedral services